 “Racism” is the result of the sinful human heart.
 Racism is an equal opportunity sin.
 People of Color are not exempt from it.
-Our trainings encourage Christians to "keep" the unity Jesus has purchased for us by expecting all participants –– not just White Christians –– to explore their race-based biases.
+Our teachings and trainings encourage Christians to "keep" the unity Jesus has purchased for us by expecting all participants –– not just White Christians –– to explore their race-based biases.
 We stand against all guilt tactics designed to shame an entire group of people based on their skin color or the sins of their ancestors.
 Company, university, and church policies, as well as government laws, that favor one group over another based on race only builds resentment, strife and conflict.

 We do not support Black Lives Matter (BLM).

 We do not believe that BLM is an organization that truly advances the dignity, value and worth of every Black life.
 Their stated objectives do not protect unborn Black life, Black law enforcement officers, and undermine the biblical definition of family, including the importance of Black fathers.
-You will not find Monique donating to BLM, posting BLM memes on social media, wearing BLM t-shirts, attending BLM protests, or participating in BLM rituals requiring White people to repent for their Whiteness.
+You will not find Monique donating to BLM, posting pro-BLM memes on social media, wearing pro-BLM t-shirts, attending BLM protests, or participating in BLM rituals requiring White people to repent for their Whiteness.